Buffalo Day Express

+Railroad from New York to Washington, D.C.

 The Buffalo Day Express was a long-distance north–south Pennsylvania Railroad passenger train from Washington, D.C., to Buffalo, New York.
 It had a second branch that originated in Philadelphia, Pennsylvania, and at times, from New York, New York.
 In the southbound direction, the train ran by the name, Washington Express.
 It was the longest running of trains on the Washington-Buffalo route, north through central Pennsylvania on the Buffalo Line, operating from 1900 to the latter years of the 1960s, with a shortened segment until 1971.